 How can my school get to the Perth Arena venue?

 Bus or Train one way only from school – for Evening and both ways for Matinee (remember the train station is only a few hundred metres from RAC Arena).
 Parents/Carers are responsible after the Evening concert for their own child for the return journey home.
+Please remind them that a bus or train fare is included in their ticket.
 This procedure may be different for students from country schools who are making the journey on school buses.